 On April 4, 2018, the Ministry of Finance and the SAT issued the Circular on Adjustment of Value-added Tax Rates.
-According to which relevant Valueadded Tax rates have been reduced from May 1, 2018 and April 1, 2019, such as the deduction rates of 17% and 11% applicable to the taxpayers who have Value-Added taxable sales activities or imported goods have been adjusted to 13% and 9%, respectively.
+According to which relevant Value-added Tax rates have been reduced from May 1, 2018 and April 1, 2019, such as the deduction rates of 17% and 11% applicable to the taxpayers who have Value-Added taxable sales activities or imported goods have been adjusted to 13% and 9%, respectively.

-As of the date of this annual report, most of our entities were subject to the valued-added tax at the rate of 6% for services provided and 13% for goods sold as of December 31, 2022.
+As of the date of this annual report, most of our entities were subject to the valued-added tax at the rate of 6% for services provided as of December 31, 2023.